Snirpo/autosubsync/README.md

 The README will be updated in the future.

 Autosubsync is a tool for syncing subtitles to video files.

+### Prerequisites
+- FFmpeg installed.
+Standard on most Linux distributions.
+On Windows see: https://ffmpeg.zeranoe.com/builds/.
+FFmpeg has to be on the system path!
-You need an Google Speech API key for this tool.
+- You need an Google Speech API key for this tool.
 Check this quickstart how to set this up: https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries

-### Google Speech API
+### Google Speech API key file
-You can provide the Google Speech API config file via the standard environment variable:
+You can provide the Google Speech API key file via the standard environment variable:

 GOOGLE_APPLICATION_CREDENTIALS=config/speech_auth.json